levante-framework/levante_translations/README.md

 transcriptions for a specific language, simple set the appropriate language column to None.
 You can do this by importing as a DataFrame and then just using a column operation.
 [At some point we should make this a function]

+## Web Dashboard

+The web dashboard is a standalone utility that can be run to display the audio generation stats and the translations and audio by language.

+It is designed to be run as a web server that can be accessed from a browser.